async-labs/harbor/README.md

 # Harbor
 Open source web app built with React/Material-UI/Next/Express/Mongoose/MongoDB.

-This app allows anyone with Gmail account to charge for advice sent via email.
+This app allows anyone with a Gmail account to receive payments for sending advice via email.

 I am currently putting more time into this project: https://github.com/builderbook/builderbook